Fifteen Minutes is Quite Enough

 screen-shot-2016-09-08-at-1-14-21-pm

 HOT TIME IN THE CITY…In 1927 the Sherry-Netherland caught on fire, creating what The New York Times called “the best show of the season.”
-The newspaper ran this photo (left), retouching it for contrast (NYT).
+The newspaper ran this photo (left), retouching it for contrast (New York Times).
 At right, the hotel as it appears today (Wikipedia)

 An interesting side note…at the time of the Sherry-Netherland’s construction, the nearby Vanderbilt mansion was being demolished.
 Carved limestone panels from the mansion’s porte-cochere as well as ornamental frieze roundels were salvaged and installed in the Sherry-Netherland’s lobby.